 Some companies allow libraries to purchase streaming rights.
-Submit a streaming video request form and we will investigate.
+Submit a purchase request (select streaming video) and we will investigate.

 The UMKC Libraries subscribe to several streaming video databases.
 Find streaming videos the library has purchased individually for other classes via the library catalog.
 Use Advanced Search and for "Material Type" select "Films/Videos (Online)".
 All these videos may also be used in online teaching.

 You may wish to have students watch videos outside of class.
 While setting this up through Canvas or a content management system may seem like the solution, showing entire popular, general release movies this way is a real stretch of Fair Use and under the TEACH Act involves licensing.
-Consider having your students get their own accounts through services like Netflix or Amazon to view movies.
+Consider having your students get their own accounts or pay-per-view through services like Netflix, Amazon, iTunes, etc. to view movies.
 While you may show a DVD movie in its entirety in a face-to-face class, you most likely do not want to spend class time this way.
-These services are inexpensive solutions to the video viewing problem./p>
+These services are inexpensive solutions to the video viewing problem.

 Yes, but do not use YouTube videos that contain infringing content just as you would not use any other type of infringing content.
 YouTube is particularly rife with such material despite YouTube's best efforts.
 The best way to handle a YouTube video is to link to it.
 Using YouTube's embedded code for linking is ok also; it's just code and YouTube makes it available for users to embed.

 There is no definition of "short portions."
 See our DMCA page for more information.
-Also see the U.S. Copyright Office website for the 2012 "Rulemaking on Exemptions from Prohibition of Technological Measures that Control Access to Copyrighted Works.
+Also see the U.S. Copyright Office website for the most current "Rulemaking on Exemptions from Prohibition of Technological Measures that Control Access to Copyrighted Works.

 Notwithstanding the provisions of section 106 [of the copyright act], the following are not infringements: